 People appear to be most contagious when they are the sickest or have the most symptoms.
 Some people have spread the disease without showing any symptoms, but this is less common.

 That being said, COVID-19 is a new disease and we are still learning more about how it spreads.

 What are the symptoms of the new coronavirus?

-Symptoms seen with this strain range from being mildly sick with fever, cough and shortness of breath, to being severely ill.
-Most people only develop mild symptoms, but people over 60 and those who have other health condition can develop more serious symptoms, including pneumonia, which can be fatal.
+Symptoms seen with this strain range from having no symptoms (asymptomatic), being mildly sick to being severely ill.
+Common symptoms include fever or chills, cough, shortness of breath, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.
+Most people only develop mild symptoms, but people over 60, those who have other health conditions, and pregnant people can develop more serious symptoms, including pneumonia, which can be fatal.

 How long does it take for symptoms to appear?

 Symptoms of the new virus are believed to appear two to 14 days after exposure.